mixologee/tirvandor/homebrewery-files/monster-manual-homebrewery.md

 ## Iron Legion Enforcer

 ### Lore
-The Iron Legion are Thaldros's internal security force—brutal enforcers who maintain order through fear and violence.
+The Iron Legion are Thaldros's internal security forceâ€”brutal enforcers who maintain order through fear and violence.
 They're called when the regular army isn't cruel enough.
 Hated by commoners and feared even by soldiers.

 ### Tactics
 - Use intimidation liberally